-Marino: 10 million is the numbers of handle pulls the manufacturer has determined it would take a particular machine to achieve that 7.5% hold calculation.
-Getting to that number though, may take a year.
+Marino: 10 million is the number of handle pulls the manufacturer has determined it would take a particular machine to achieve that 7.5% hold calculation.
+Getting to that number though may take a year.
 That means in January, that machine might be hot, or today it may be hot.
 So, I may be holding...it's a volatility index they call it...for the first two months of the cycle when that machine goes out on the floor, I may be in the negative.
 I may be paying out 400% or 500% on that game.
 But, the next month it may be tighter and at the end of that cycle, it's going to hold at 8%.

 Let me show you something else here.
 I just put these games on the floor last week.
 These are the new vision games from IGT (International Game Technology).
-These have been on the floor approximately 14 days.
-What I do is an analysis: the coin in, jackpots filled, and it tells me my win per day, per unit and my payout percentage.
+These have been on the floor for approximately 14 days.
+What I do is an analysis: the coin in, jackpots filled, and it tells me my win per day, per unit, and my payout percentage.
 Now, the first week, which is hardly anything to analyze, but this machine is doing its handle per day.
 This is what it's handling, this is what it's winning, this is what it's holding: 5.72%.
 It actually should be at 4.92%.
 So, it's over holding by .80%.
 It's holding too much.

 Bourie: So, you always have a variable there?